dstroot/blog-next/data/_posts/2021-11-18-individuals-matter.md

 _Individuals matter._

-A pattern I've repeatedly seen is companies will plan out the next few quarters of work and then assign some number of people to it, one person for one quarter to a project, two people for three quarters to another, etc. This process enables executives to make decisions about costs, priorities and project funding, and teams to understand what other teams are doing and plan appropriately.
+A pattern I've repeatedly seen is companies will plan out the next few quarters of work and then assign some number of people, one person for one quarter to a project, two people for three quarters to another, etc. This process enables executives to make decisions about costs, priorities and project funding.
 However, I've never worked in an organization where this level of planning enabled teams to effectively execute work.

 The roadmap creation and review process perpetuates the polite fiction that people are interchangeable, that people can be generically abstracted over.
 However, when the rubber meets the road, and a critical project simply must be completed on time what happens?
 Suddenly the people who are assigned to the project become very, very important.

 When work starts on a specific project, the first questions asked are "**Who** is going to lead it? **Who** is going work on it?".
 We all know intuitively that the people who ultimately get staffed on the project make an enormous difference on how long it will take, and the odds of success.

 One of the primary jobs of managers at all levels is to plan and then execute in accordance with the plan.
-Some managers are good at it, many aren’t, but the good ones know which people get stuff done and how long something should take.
+Good managers know which people get stuff done and how long something should take.
 Good managers can even adjust estimates based on individual productivity.
+This is how you build highly accurate plans – you must plan with the specific people in mind who will be doing the work.
 Only a direct line manager can do this, anyone else won’t have the knowledge of each person’s capabilities.

-This is how you build highly accurate plans – you must plan with the specific people in mind who will be doing the work.

 ### An Early Lesson Why Individuals Matter